 There is serious risk of harm to you or another person, for example, a serious crime being committed such as terrorism, fraud, or a child protection concern.

-You give the police permission to request any information that we have about you
+You give the police permission to request any information that we have about you.

 Information will only be shared where absolutely necessary and on a “need to know” basis, in line with our privacy policy and data protection laws.